 How much does it Cost?

-So how much does it cost to hire a personal injury or worker’s compensation attorney?
+So how much does it cost to hire a Philadelphia personal injury lawyer or worker’s compensation attorney?
 I’m sure you’ve seen ads, billboards, television commercials that say we don’t get paid unless you do.
 That’s because in our business as a personal injury lawyer or a workers’ compensation attorney we take a percentage or a contingent fee of any benefits or money that we recover from you as how we get paid.
 So in that way we are a team, we are in this together, we always have your best interest in mind and if we don’t produce for you, we don’t make a fee.

 In a personal injury case, for instance, you also pay for what are called costs and depends on how far into the litigation you go, depend on what kind of case it is, to figure out what the costs are – but here at Zavodnick, Zavodnick & Lasky, LLC we share in the cost and we take what is called a net fee on our personal injury matters meaning we share in the costs by taking those off the top of the total amount of any judgment or settlement and then we take our percentage fee, here at Zavodnick, Zavodnick & Lasky, LLC our percentage fee is one-third net fee of any proceeds that you are to receive in a settlement.